shivanigithub/http-cache-partitioning/README.md

 *   **Isolation between cross-site pages**
 *   **Isolation between cross-site frames on a page** Double keying will solve the cross-site search and similar security attacks between top-level pages but not between frames, which can happen if:
-- A popular site embeds a malicious cross-origin iframe.
+- A popular site embeds a malicious cross-site iframe.
 - A malicious top-level site embeds a popular site as an iframe.
 This will require that the popular site does not have a framebusting defense.
 The fact that defense against framing is an opt-in security feature, suggests there might be some sites with user sensitive data that could be protected against such attacks using triple keying.
 In general, using double keying does not prevent leaking information across cross-site frames.